MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Sites/Update-MgGroupSitePage.md

       - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Type <String>]`: A unique identifier specifying the webPart type.
 Read-only.

-CONTENTTYPE `<IMicrosoftGraphContentTypeInfo>`: contentTypeInfo
+CONTENTTYPE <IMicrosoftGraphContentTypeInfo>: contentTypeInfo
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The id of the content type.
   - `[Name <String>]`: The name of the content type.

-CREATEDBY `<IMicrosoftGraphIdentitySet>`: identitySet
+CREATEDBY <IMicrosoftGraphIdentitySet>: identitySet
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Application <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+    - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
     - `[Id <String>]`: Unique identifier for the identity.
   - `[Device <IMicrosoftGraphIdentity>]`: identity
   - `[User <IMicrosoftGraphIdentity>]`: identity

-CREATEDBYUSER `<IMicrosoftGraphUser1>`: user
+CREATEDBYUSER <IMicrosoftGraphUser>: user
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
   - `[Id <String>]`: